 No Maintenance

-Other than keeping the blades sharp, this saw requires zero maintenance to keep it in working condition.
+Other than sharpening the blade occasionally, this saw won’t require any maintenance to keep it cutting effectively.

 Detachable Saw

-The saw detaches so you can use it as a hand-tool.
-The threads are universal and fit any standard extension pole.
+The saw can be detached from the pole, so you can also use it as a hand tool.
+The threads are universal and should fit any standard extension pole.

 Won’t Malfunction